LaureZanna/website/content/home/opportunities.md

 +++

-** I won't be accepting new applications for fellowships, postdocs or students in Oxford for the coming year **
+** July 2018: I won't be accepting new applications for fellowships, postdocs or students in Oxford.
+Check back in the fall for new opportunities**

-If you are motivated, hard-working and excited to pursue research in climate and ocean physics at Oxford, feel free to get in touch with me.
+If you have a strong math or physics background, are motivated, hard-working and excited to pursue research in climate and ocean physics, feel free to get in touch with me.

--- Students:
+#-- Students:

-If you have a strong math or physics background, see details on the Atmospheric, Oceanic and Planetary Physics website.
+#If you have a strong math or physics background, see details on the Atmospheric, Oceanic and Planetary Physics website.

--- Postdocs and Research Fellowships: Many internal and external fellowships are available if you are interested in joining our group.
-Please be in touch as soon as possible if you are planning to apply for the fellowships below.
+#-- Postdocs and Research Fellowships: Many internal and external
+#   fellowships are available if you are interested in joining our
+#   group.
+Please be in touch as soon as possible if you are planning
+#   to apply for the fellowships below.

-- NERC Postdoctoral and Advanced Research Fellowships: deadline October
+#- NERC Postdoctoral and Advanced Research Fellowships: deadline October

-- Royal Society University Research Fellowships: deadline Sep/Oct
+#- Royal Society University Research Fellowships: deadline Sep/Oct

-- Marie Curie Fellowships: deadline Sep/Oct
+#- Marie Curie Fellowships: deadline Sep/Oct

-- Royal Commission for the Exhibition of 1851 Research Fellowships: deadline February
+#- Royal Commission for the Exhibition of 1851 Research Fellowships: deadline February

-- Newton International Fellowships: deadline April
+#- Newton International Fellowships: deadline April

-- Leverhulme Research Fellowships: deadline Oct/Nov
+#- Leverhulme Research Fellowships: deadline Oct/Nov

-- Junior/Senior Research Fellowships at Oxford Colleges: deadline variable
+#- Junior/Senior Research Fellowships at Oxford Colleges: deadline variable

-- MPLS Glasstone Research Fellowship: deadline Oct/ Nov
+#- MPLS Glasstone Research Fellowship: deadline Oct/ Nov